Additional funding for Manchester parks and green spaces

 The last year has shown our parks and green spaces to be a vital resource for Manchester residents.

-We're now making £12.5m available to support a range of capital investment opportunities in the city's parks and green spaces, to realise our vision for parks to be the heart, lungs and soul of the city.
+Earlier this year we made £12.5m available to support a range of capital investment opportunities in the city's parks and green spaces, to realise our vision for parks to be the heart, lungs and soul of the city.

-We want to hear from local groups and organisations with ideas to use this funding: to build upon, add to, or improve park assets.
+We want to hear from local groups and organisations with ideas to use this funding to build upon, add to, or improve park assets.
 The £12.5m will be split:

 - Parks in Partnership will invest £960,000 directly into local parks via local groups and organisations, with each Manchester ward receiving £30,000 for capital projects that raise standards (one year funding)